ibm-cloud-docs/vlans/vlan-spanning.md

 {: #understanding-vlan-spanning}

-In {{site.data.keyword.Bluemix}}, VLAN spanning can be used for many different purposes and has an impact on device communication.
+In {{site.data.keyword.cloud}}, VLAN spanning can be used for many different purposes and has an impact on device communication.
 To learn more about the basics of VLAN spanning before you get started, review the following information.
 {: shortdesc}

 ### How VLAN spanning works